ATacoDev/SE-320/Design Document.md

 - Iterative approach, as we will be iterating on each deliverable

 ## Implementation Plan
+- Started with a basic menu and scenes as a backbone
+- Create basic gameplay loop and art for minigame 1
+- Create basic gameplay loop and art for minigame 2, polish minigame 1
+- Create basic gameplay loop and art for minigame 3, polish minigame 1 and 2
+- Polish all minigames with sound effects and animations

 ## Conclusion
 - Overall, we plan to cater our design to kids, who will be the majority of our users.
 We are going for a simple design and also will use language that is easy to understand.
 Each deliverable will build off of each other as we continue.